-Aplia software questions.
+- Aplia software questions.
 After the due date and time, these assignments become unavailable.
-Therefore, Aplia HW cannot be turned in late.

-Make sure to register with Aplia using the same name that you use on Canvas for grading.
-Registration instructions are available on the Canvas site.

-You get up to three attempts to answer questions correctly.
+Therefore, Aplia HW cannot be turned in late. - o Make sure to register with Aplia using the same name that you use on Canvas for grading.
+Registration instructions are available on the Canvas site. - O You get up to three attempts to answer questions correctly.
 However, with multiple attempts, your score will be the average of all attempts.
-So it is in your best interest to try hard and do the best you can the first time!

-Complete the SPSS portion of the homework as an electronic document.
-Copy and paste any relevant SPSS output in the document.
+So it is in your best interest to do your best the first time! - SPSS homework (submitted as an electronic document). - Copy and paste any relevant SPSS output in the document.
 Assignments are turned in on Canvas.
 Go to the "Assignments" page, and upload.
 No late SPSS homework will be accepted.

-Discussing homework with other students and your instructors is encouraged.
+Discussing homework with other students and instructors is encouraged.
 However, each student must submit a separate homework assignment, written independently (no photocopies, printing out multiple copies of SPSS, or word-for-word copying), and you must show your work for all by hand calculations.
-This will not be an issue with Aplia assignments, as each student will receive different questions, but all SPSS and by-hand problems must be done independently.
 More explicitly, you may work together to solve problems and check your answers on homework with each other, but preparing those answers for your homework and the actual writing of any answers need to be done independently.
-Copying homework assignments is a big pet peeve of mine, so please don't do it.
-I don't take kindly to it, and you will end up with a 0 for a copied assignment.
+Copying homework assignments will not be tolerated, and you will end up with a 0 for a copied assignment.

-- 3. Mid-Term Exams (30% of Course Grade): There will be two non-cumulative in-class exams (each worth 15% of your grade).
-The format of these exams will be a combination of short answer and multiple choice questions.
-These exams will be primarily assessing your conceptual understanding of the topics covered in the course (rather than number crunching).
-I'm not interested in your ability to memorize a formula and plug numbers into it, but I am interested in whether you understand what the formula means and WHY we use it. - 4.
-Final Exam (25% of Course Grade): The final exam will be cumulative.
-A major component of the final will be selecting the appropriate statistical test to answer a given research question.
-Knowing when to use which statistical test (i.e., how to appropriately analyze your data) is one of the fundamental goals of this course.
-The format of the final will be similar to the mid-term exams.
-It will be held during the final exam period, Wednesday, August 10 at 10:00am-Noon in our usual classroom.
-Contact Robbie ASAP regarding any conflicts.
+3. Mid-Term Exams (30% of Course Grade):

+- Content: Two non-cumulative in-class exams (each worth 15% of your grade). - Format: Short answer and multiple choice questions - Goal: Assessing your conceptual understanding of the topics covered in the course (rather than number crunching).
+We want to see whether you understand what the formula means and WHY we use it.
+We're less interested in your ability to memorize a formula and plug numbers into it.

+4. Final Exam (25% of Course Grade):

+- Content: Cumulative in-class exam - Format: Similar to the mid-term exams. - Goal: One major component of the final will be selecting the appropriate statistical test to answer a given research question.
+Knowing when to use which statistical test (i.e., how to appropriately analyze your data) is one of the fundamental goals of this course. - When & where: It will be held during the final exam period, Thursday, August 17 at 10:00am-Noon in our usual classroom.
+Contact Lauren ASAP regarding any conflicts.